Frequently Asked Questions: Broadcast Licensing

 Generally, in the United States, and in other countries of the world, permission is obtained through a licensing arrangement with the respective performing rights organization.
 On behalf of many thousands of songwriters and music publishers, SESAC offers blanket license agreements that authorize the performance of all the compositions in the SESAC repertory.
 The SESAC Performance License is recognized in the industry as the most convenient and cost effective method for music users to obtain the permission that is required by law.

 If you are using someone's property (song) there is a moral and legal obligation to obtain the owner’s permission.
-Under the Copyright Law of the United States, anyone who publically performs copyrighted music is required to obtain advanced permission from the copyright owner, or their representative.
-If you publically perform any copyrighted song without proper authorization you are breaking the law and can be held liable for damages from a minimum of $750 up to a maximum of $150,000 per song played!
+Under the Copyright Law of the United States, anyone who publicly performs copyrighted music is required to obtain advanced permission from the copyright owner, or their representative.
+If you publicly perform any copyrighted song without proper authorization you are breaking the law and can be held liable for damages from a minimum of $750 up to a maximum of $150,000 per song played!

 The Better Business Bureau provides additional information concerning the Copyright Law and a music user's responsibilities.